sibmaks/pytest-ot/README.md

 Only the OTLP over gRPC exporter is currently supported.

-`pytest-opentelemetry` will use the name of the project's directory as the OpenTelemetry `service.name`, but it will also respect the standard `OTEL_SERVICE_NAME` and `OTEL_RESOURCE_ATTRIBUTES` environment variables.
+`pytest-ot` will use the name of the project's directory as the OpenTelemetry `service.name`, but it will also respect the standard `OTEL_SERVICE_NAME` and `OTEL_RESOURCE_ATTRIBUTES` environment variables.
 If you would like to permanently specify those for your project, consider using the very helpful